jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 between November 2019 and June 2021\.
 Software in the Hybrid Vehicle Control ECU, which is used to calculate the hybrid battery output, may not limit battery output as required, causing the hybrid system to shut down completely in certain conditions113\.
-Its unclear what is the reason for the issue, but it could certainly evolve into a significant cyber risk.
+It’s unclear what is the reason for the issue, but it could certainly evolve into a significant cyber risk.
 In November 2023, a hacker used a device with a microcontroller to